wizzdev-pl/iot-starter/IBM/README.md

 ### 3. Create a device

-1.In your IBM Watson IoT Platform dashboard, hover over the left side panel, and choose "Devices" 2.Click "Add Device" in the top right corner
+1. In your IBM Watson IoT Platform dashboard, hover over the left side panel, and choose "Devices".
+2. Click "Add Device" in the top right corner.
-3.Create a device type.
+3. Create a device type.
 The device type name must be no more than 36 characters and contain only: Alpha-numeric characters, Hyphens(-), Underscores(_) and Periods(.).
 For example (IoTStarter)
-4.Enter a device ID and click "Next"
+4. Enter a device ID and click "Next".
-5.Optional: Enter device type attributes and metadata and click "Next".
-(You can add and edit it later) 6.Enter an Authentication Token or click "Next" to auto-generate a Token.
+5. Optional: Enter device type attributes and metadata and click "Next".
+(You can add and edit it later)
+6. Enter an Authentication Token or click "Next" to auto-generate a Token.
-7.Verify your information about the device and select "Finish" to add the device 8.IMPORTANT: Save your device credentials, as you will need them to connect a device.
+7. Verify your information about the device and select "Finish" to add the device
+8. IMPORTANT: Save your device credentials, as you will need them to connect a device.
 The Authentication token is non-recoverable.

 After all steps above, you should have saved five things:
-    -Organization ID
+    • Organization ID
-    -Device Type
+    • Device Type
-    -Device ID
+    • Device ID
-    -Authentication Method: "use-token-auth" by default
+    • Authentication Method: "use-token-auth" by default
-    -Authentication Token
+    • Authentication Token